mth229/mth229.github.io/derivatives.md

 The units are in pounds per day.

-The second question is done with `D` as follows:
+The second question is done through the derivative, as follows:

 ```
 A'(15)